-There are thousands of different plastics in existence, each with its own composition and characteristics.
-Printing onto plastics enables us to create signs, folders, ring binders, luggage tags and millions of other useful items that need to be lightweight, strong, durable, flexible or weather-proof.
+There are hundreds of different plastics in existence, each with its own composition and characteristics.
+Our experience with printing onto plastics is with flat sheet – signage, folders, ring binders, luggage tags but there are thousands of other useful items that plastic is suited to, not necessarily ‘single use disposable’ products but useful items that need to be lightweight, strong, durable, flexible or weather-proof.

 With several different plastic printing methods out there it can be difficult to know which process is best suited to a particular application.
 Below, we explore six of the best ways to print on plastic:

 Rapid and ground-breaking advancements in digital print technology have greatly broadened the scope of what can be achieved.
 Digital ink jet printing is one such development and enables you to print high quality images in full colour onto various plastics.
 Minimal set up is required, making this process ideally suited to one-off prints or short production runs.
 However, as with an ink jet office printer, inks are expensive so long production runs aren’t cost-effective.
 Regular ink jet ink soaks into the paper but this special ink dries by evaporation, making it possible to print onto almost anything, from wide-format rolls of self-adhesive vinyl right through to large, rigid items such as doors!